micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

 ## Set-up 6LoWPAN communications on the Raspberry PI

-First, we need to connect the PMODRF2 module to the RPI, so we need to set the next connections:
+First, we need to connect the PMODRF2 module to the RPI, so we need to set the following connections:

 |  | RPI | PMODRF2 |
 | -- | -- | -- |